-Student Leadership Johns Creek selected its eighth class of students in March of this year.
-The program begins in August, 2019 with a one-day team training event and will conclude in April with an announcement of the upcoming class, celebration of the first year students and a graduation for the second year students who receive graduation cords (which they can wear at their respective schools graduation) and certificates of completion.
-Applications will be available to rising sophomores and juniors in December 2019.
+Student Leadership Johns Creek selected its tenth class of students in March of this year.
+The program begins in August, 2021 with a one-day team training event and will conclude in April with an announcement of the upcoming class, celebration of the first year students and a graduation for the second year students who receive graduation cords (which they can wear at their respective schools graduation) and certificates of completion.
+Applications will be available to rising sophomores and juniors in December 2021.

 Student Leadership Johns Creek is a program for emerging leaders in their sophomore and junior years.
 Students apply in December of their freshman or sophomore years for the two-year program.
-Applicants are accepted from Centennial, Chattahoochee, Johns Creek and Northview high schools.
+Applicants are accepted from Centennial, Chattahoochee, Johns Creek, Innovation Academy and Northview high schools.

 The program is run by an advisory council under the board of directorship of Leadership Johns Creek, a 501c3 non-profit in collaboration with Fulton County Schools.

 In year one of this two-year leadership program, leadership skills will be developed through a series of structured learning experiences and then utilized in community service projects within Johns Creek.
 In the second year, students will have a more individualized focus, implementing the skills learned in year one to find leadership opportunities after high school and college.

 Each year after a competitive application process, a class of approximately 50-53 young adults will be selected from area high schools to begin their 2-year commitment.
 They will be introduced to a core curriculum of leadership skills including goal setting, project management, team building, governmental process, shadowing skills, portfolio and resume building, and communication skills.